 For example, an industrial robot closely resembles an human arm.
 At the same time, against 7 degrees of freedom of the human arm, a robotic arm has 6 degrees of freedom.
 Each of these joints are managed by motors that move in pre-defined speed and time.
 The load is also, to a large extent, predefined.

 With PMDC SMCS, a large degree of freedom and unknowns can be introduced.
 With smart sensors, the actual load and degree of movement needed can be dynamic, and the data fed to PMDC SMCS for precise but variable functioning of the motors.
-This will give you the flexibility of designing robotic arms with more freedom and more flexibility.
+This will give you full freedom and flexibility is special designs such as robotic arms with more.

 The Claw Pole Alternator